mozzius/arbitra/docs/Arbitra.md

 miner.postMessage(path)
 ```

 In this code, we get the file path that we need, then post a message to the miner.
-This way, they can get the path without using `electron.remote`
+This way, they can get the path without using `electron.remote`.

 When the miner posts a message, it is checked to see if it a string or not.
 If so, it is printed to `#console`.
 If not, it is assumed to be a block and added to the blockchain and sent to all nodes.